CSHA’s School-Based Health SBIRT Quick Guides

 Many schools’ “zero tolerance” policies conflict with a public health approach to youth substance use that recognizes and addresses the underlying factors that contribute to substance use.
 This report highlights how – and why – schools should replace punitive discipline practices with recovery-focused approaches to student substance use.

-Our Youth Board reviewed existing youth-focused health education websites related to substance use prevention.
-The Youth Board identified the following websites as relevant and impactful for school-based youth:
+Our Youth Board and school-based health providers reviewed existing youth-focused health education websites related to substance use prevention.
+They identified the following websites as relevant and impactful for school-based youth: